uwmadisonieee/Tutorials/Linux/Workshop_Guide.md

 	- `>>` is used to append to a file
 	- This command printed text and instead of echoing it back we wrote it into the file
 7. To see the content of your file you can use the `cat` command to display the contents of a file.
 Run `cat myFirstFile.txt`
-	- **BIG NOTE:** you should be using "tab complete"
-	- Type `cat my` and then press the *TAB* key
-	- The "tab complete" will check all the items in the current folder and if there is only one that fits the current letters it will just complete the rest of the word for you
 8. To make a copy of the file we need to use the `cp` command and give it a **source** to copy and a **destination** where to put it.
 Run `cp myFirstFile.txt copiedFile.txt`
 	- Run `ls` and `cat copiedFile.txt` to see you made a copy
 9. Let's make another subfolder called `memes` by running `mkdir memes`